Bennett Cerf: Career

 In 1944, Cerf published the first of his books of jokes and anecdotes, Try and Stop Me, with illustrations drawn by Carl Rose.
 A second book, Shake Well Before Using, was published in 1949.
-Then, he became a member of the Peabody Awards board of jurors, where he served from 1946–1967 and 1970–1971.
+Then, he became a member of the Peabody Awards board of jurors, where he served from 1946 to 1967 and 1970–1971.
 He was chair juror of the Peabody Jurors Board from 1954 to the end of his first term in 1967, and published a weekly column, "The Cerf Board", in the Sunday supplement magazine This Week.
 Cerf was also inducted into Omicron Delta Kappa in 1967 at Florida Southern College.

 In 1959, Maco Magazine Corporation published what became known as "The Cream of the Master's Crop", a compilation of Cerf's jokes, gags, stories, puns, and wit.

-Game show appearances
+Television appearances

 Before 1951, Cerf was an occasional panelist on the NBC game show Who Said That?, on which celebrities tried to identify the speakers of quotations taken from recent news reports.
 In 1951, he began appearing weekly on What's My Line?, where he stayed for 16 years, until the show ended its run on CBS, in 1967.
 Until his death, Cerf continued to appear regularly on the CBS Films (now Viacom) syndicated version of What's My Line?, along with Arlene Francis.

 Cerf was known as "Bennett Snerf" in a Sesame Street puppet parody of What's My Line?

-During his time on What's My Line?, Cerf received an honorary degree from the University of Puget Sound, and an honorary doctorate of letters in November 1965 from William Jewell College, in Liberty, Missouri.
+During Cerf’s time on the CBS version of What's My Line?, he received an honorary degree from the University of Puget Sound, and an honorary doctorate of letters in November 1965 from William Jewell College, in Liberty, Missouri.
+For the latter, he was present on the William Jewell campus while his television colleague Dorothy Kilgallen’s funeral was taking place in New York.
+His second wife Phyllis Fraser was among numerous attendees at the funeral who were mentioned in a November 11, 1965 article in the New York Journal-American, for which Bennett regularly wrote a humorous column.
+It had published Kilgallen’s newspaper work before it was reprinted outside New York.
+Cerf’s column with jokes and riddles expired five months after Kilgallen’s funeral as a result of the Journal-American shutting down.

 Cerf twice was a juror at the Miss America pageant.

-Later life

 Cerf was interviewed in 1967 and 1968 by Robin Hawkins, a freelancer working for the Oral History Research Office at Columbia University.
-Cerf claimed that of all the awards he had received in his life, he was "genuinely proud of" those bestowed on him by humor magazines The Yale Record and The Harvard Lampoon.
-Cerf was the subject of Jessica Mitford's exposé, published in the July 1970 issue of Atlantic Monthly, which denounced the business practices of the Famous Writers School, which Cerf had founded.
+Cerf said that he was "genuinely proud of" the awards that had been bestowed on him by The Yale Record and The Harvard Lampoon.

+In July 1970, Cerf was the subject of an exposé by Jessica Mitford, published in Atlantic Monthly, which denounced the business practices of the Famous Writers School, which Cerf founded.